Expectation propagation as a way of life: A framework for Bayesian inference on partitioned data: Algorithmic considerations

-A different approach is at each step to use simulations (for example, Hamiltonian Monte Carlo using Stan) to approximate the tilted distribution and then use these to set the mean and covariance of the approximation in step 3c.
-As above, the advantage of the EP-like algorithm here is that the computation only uses a fraction $1/K$ of the data, along with a simple multivariate normal prior that comes from the cavity distribution.
-Similar to other inference methods such as stochastic variational inference (Hoffman et al., 2013) which take steps based on stochastic estimates, EP update steps need unbiased estimates.
-When working with the normal approximation, we then need unbiased estimates of the mean and precision in (\eqref{step3c}).
-The variance of the estimates can be reduced while preserving unbiasedness by using control variates.
+An alternative approach is to use simulations (for example, Hamiltonian Monte Carlo using Stan) to approximate the tilted distribution at each step and then use these to set the moments of the approximating family.
+As above, the advantage of the EP message passing algorithm here is that the computation only uses a fraction $1/K$ of the data, along with a simple exponential family prior (typically multivariate normal on parameters that if necessary have been transformed to an unbounded scale) that comes from the cavity distribution.